adityasugandhi/Glacier_Tax_Helper/README.md

 * ~~Install it here: https://chrome.google.com/webstore/detail/glacier-tax-1099-b-stock/mdnkfhpikjbgedlenpdnkhnfhdaohfcm~~
 * This plugin has been unpublished from the Chrome Web Store because I am unable to verify this functionality any more.
-* To use it, download this repo and install it as unpacked package.
-Instructions: https://stackoverflow.com/a/24577660

 ## Features